 Unsurprisingly, there are plenty of excellent hotels in Aix-en-Provence, catering to the need of travellers who come from near and far to experience French culture in the heart of Provence.
-If you’re not sure where to stay in Aix-en-Provence, don’t worry!
+If you’re not sure where to find the best places to stay Aix-en-Provence, don’t worry!
 This Aix-en-Provence accommodation guide has everything you’ll need to plan your trip.

 From country mansions to stately city homes, Aix-en-Provence hotels offer the discerning visitor plenty to get excited about.
 As a Provence local, these recommendations are based on either personal experience, friends/network recommendations, or feedback from my readers.
 And I update it regularly!